 - 77.9 acres of forest from being disturbed, that’s equivalent to the size of 59 football fields

 To that we say, way to go!!
-Thank you for being an incredible part of these savings.
+If you are an educator who uses Edulastic, thank you for being an incredible part of these savings.

 We’ve summed up these findings in the infographic.
 You can also check out the full report here: Edulastic Community Paper Savings

 An additional note: When thinking about our Earth Day report we wanted to consider was the impact of physical devices, servers, and the energy use associated with them.
 This is very difficult to calculate and quantify fairly for a number of reasons.
 We attempted to give this side of Edulastic community’s carbon footprint a fair look but ‘guestimations’ were too broad to paint a reasonable picture.(If anyone has a way to take a fair stab at it, please reach out!
 We are curious!)
 We even called the Environmental Paper Network to see if they had any advice for us.
 They did direct us to the Green Electronics Council’s website which includes tools for sourcing electronics.